Photofinishing labs (except one-hour) · Missouri

 Verify This Employer with OSHA

-All injury, illness, and fatality figures on this page are sourced from H&H Color Lab, Inc.'s own mandatory OSHA Form 300A summaries.
+The 17 injuries, 1 illnesses shown on this page for H&H Color Lab, Inc. are sourced from its own 3 years of mandatory OSHA Form 300A summaries.
 Cross-check the underlying establishment record directly against the federal source, name, NAICS classification, recordable case totals, and inspection history are all searchable on OSHA's Establishment-Specific Injury and Illness Data system.

 Verify on OSHA Establishment SearchSource: U.S. Department of Labor, OSHA Establishment-Specific Injury and Illness Data.
 NAICS 812921 - Photofinishing labs (except one-hour).